HANICA-DWA/sep2021-project-opossum/documentatie/Software-Guidebook/Software-Guidebook-WCAG-Tool.md

 The reasons for this are:

 - Annotation and elements are linked by selectors (e.g. css / xpath)
-- Because dynamic websites like<https://nu.nl/> change when new articles are published.
+- Because dynamic websites like <https://nu.nl/> change when new articles are published.
 Annotation can get lost or annotations get linked to a different element than intended.
 - Some websites use random classes and ids.
 This would mean that we cannot use css selectors and makes using xpath difficult.

 There are some different ways to create a copy of a snapshot.
 Because of this the team did some research.
-The results are found in the project repository.[//documentation/spikes/snapshots/readme.md](https://github.com/HANICA-DWA/sep2021-project-opossum/tree/develop/documentatie/Spikes/Snaphots)
+The results are found in the [project repository](https://github.com/HANICA-DWA/sep2021-project-opossum/tree/develop/documentatie/Spikes/Snaphots).

 ## Chrome or Firefox